 The Accounting Internship Program is open to junior or senior accounting students.
 Permission of instructor is required.
-Accounting Internships provide practical experience in public accounting involving employment in local accounting firms in a pre-arranged program, coordinated with the accounting faculty at Baldwin-Wallace College.
+Accounting Internships provide practical experience in public accounting involving employment in local accounting firms in a pre-arranged program, coordinated with the accounting faculty at Baldwin Wallace University.
 See also the Internship Program, Section II.

-PROBLEM SOLVING AND APPLIED BUS 487 Three credit hours HEALTH CARE MANAGEMENT
+BUS 487 PROBLEM SOLVING AND APPLIED HEALTH CARE MANAGEMENT